6arshid/SimilartoYouTube/README.md

 - **Comments**: Comment on videos with support for nested replies.
 - **Video Search**: Search functionality to find videos by title or description.
 - **User Channels**: Each user has a personal channel page listing all their uploads.
+- **Playlists**: Users can create and manage custom playlists, add/remove videos, and play them in order.
+- **Notifications**: Real-time notifications for new subscriptions, comments, likes, and uploads.
 - **Responsive UI**: Mobile-first design, works across various screen sizes.

 ## Requirements